executors/executors/explanatory.md

 ### Additional Thread Pool Types

-Our proposal specifies a single thread pool type, `static_thread_pool`, which represents a simple thread pool which does not automatically resize itself.
+Our proposal specifies a single thread pool type, `static_thread_pool`, which represents a simple thread pool which assumes that the creator knows the correct thread count for the use case.
+As a result, it assumes a pre-determined sizing and does not automatically resize itself.
 We recognize that alternative approaches serving other use cases exist and anticipate additional thread pool proposals.
-In particular, we are aware of a separate effort which will propose an additional thread pool type,
-         `dynamic_thread_pool`, and we expect this type of thread pool to be both dynamically and automatically resizable.
+In particular, we are aware of a separate effort which will propose an additional thread pool type, `dynamic_thread_pool`, and we expect this type of thread pool to be both dynamically and automatically resizable.

 ### Execution Resources